charlesbrandt/public/system/linux/overview.md

 ## Startup

-Things are changing / have changed in the way systems start.
+Processes vary in the way systems start.

 ### Older